EliGilmour/Eli-1/_posts/2023-01-11-Gradingsection2.md

 5: I would give this submission a 1 on this row because the response has a student developed algorithm that includes selection, sequencing and iteration.
 Also the response explain in depth how the algorithm works.

 6: I would give this submission a 0 on this row because the response meet 2 out of 3 for the criteria.
 The response gives the condidtions being tested rather than two different arguments.
+So this section gets 0 out of 1 even though it met most of requirments.